apache/causeway-site/content/contributors/recreating-an-archetype.md

     mvn archetype:create-from-project

-and then update the generated files.
+and then update the generated files:

-If recreating the **simpleapp** archetype:

-    groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n simpleapp -v 1.2.3

-If recreating the **todoapp** archetype:

-    groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n todoapp -v 1.2.3
+    groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n $ISISCPN -v 1.2.3

 where:

+- $ISISCPN is the component name set earlier (`simpleapp` or `todoapp`)
-- `1.2.3` is the version of isis core that is to be the parent of the generated archetype.
+- 1.2.3 is the version of isis core that is to be the parent of the generated archetype,
+    - this will usually be the same as `$ISISREL` unless a patch/interim release of the archetype.

 ### Test the archetype